r7ni/ImageBlocker/README.md

 ## Usage
 ### Blocking Images
 1. Pin the extension and then click the icon to open up the popup.
-2. Enter the URL or data of the image you want to block and **Add**.
+2. Enter the URL or data of the image you want to block and then click **Add**.
 3. The URL will be added to the block list.
-Refresh for effect.
+Refresh page to implement.
-4. To remove an image from the block list click either Remove or Clear All.
+4. To remove an image from the block list click either **Remove** or **Clear All**.

 ### Import/Export Block Lists
 - **Export**: